ppeetteerrs/personal-website/content/series/gem5/3_minorcpu/index.md

     </li>

     <li>
-      <code>bool havePC</code>: whether current PC is valid, turned invalid once there is branch predicted, or when branch is received at start of cycle (and line discarded)
+      `bool havePC`: whether current PC is valid, turned invalid once there is branch predicted, or when branch is received at start of cycle (and line discarded)
     </li>
     <li>
-      <code>unsigned int inputIndex</code>: index (relative to based index 0 of inp->front->line), 4 aligned <strong>decoder handles compressed instruction, 2-byte aligned full instr etc.</strong>
+      `unsigned int inputIndex`: index (relative to based index 0 of inp->front->line), 4 aligned **decoder handles compressed instruction, 2-byte aligned full instr etc.**
     </li>
   </ul>
 </div>